KawashimaLab/PyZebraScope_public/README.md

 - micro-manager-2.0.0
 - pymmcore: 10.1.1.70.6
   (not the latest but is compatible with currently available Hamamatsu API, which requires Device API v70 and Module API v10)

-Note that nVidia GPU board, CUDA toolkit and CuPy are only necessary for speeding up the computation time for the autofocusing feature.
-We still have CPU-based codes in auto_focusing.py

 ### Device configuration